PrateekRajput12/Job-Portal/README.md

  - POstjob For admin created
  - getJobById number of job created by admin
  - api created and tested using postman

+ # 8 Application
+ - GET Application,GET Applicant, Post Application Status,GET Applied Jobs
+ - all done

+# Remaining
+- Almost All Backend DOne
+- Only multer and controller remaining for img and logo